Jonathan D. Spence: Early life and education

 Spence was educated at Winchester College until 1954.
 He then spent two years in the British Army and was deployed to Germany.
-He read history at Clare College, Cambridge and received his bachelor's degree in 1959.
-While at Cambridge he was the editor of the campus magazine and was also the co-editor of British literary magazine Granta.
-He went to Yale University on a Clare-Mellon Fellowship to study the history and culture of China, receiving an MA and then a PhD in 1965, when he won the John Addison Porter Prize.
-As part of his graduate training, he spent a year in Australia to study under Fang Chao-ying and Tu Lien-che, scholars of the Qing dynasty.
+He read history at Clare College, Cambridge, and received his B.A. in 1959.
+While at Cambridge, he was the editor of the campus magazine and was also the co-editor of British literary magazine Granta.
+After graduation, he won a Mellon Fellowship to study Chinese history and culture at Yale University, where he won the John Addison Porter Prize in 1965.
+He earned an M.A. in Chinese from Yale and his Ph.D. in Chinese from Yale in 1965.
+As part of his graduate training, he spent a year in Australia studying under Chinese scholars Fang Chao-ying and Tu Lien-che.

 Academic career

 Spence taught a popular undergraduate course at Yale University on the history of modern China, which formed the basis for his book The Search for Modern China (1990).
 He taught at Yale for more than 40 years.
 During this time he wrote many books on China that furthered the understanding of the country and its culture with Western audiences.
 Some of his books during this period included The Search for Modern China (1990), which was published on the back of the Tiananmen Square massacre in 1989, and God's Chinese Son: The Taiping Heavenly Kingdom of Hong Xiuquan (1996).

 Spence was president of the American Historical Association between 2004 and 2005.
 While his primary focus was on Qing dynasty China, he also wrote a biography of Mao Zedong and The Gate of Heavenly Peace, a study of twentieth-century intellectuals and their relation to revolution.
 He retired from Yale in 2008.

-His book The Search for Modern China was a New York Times best seller and documented the evolution of China starting from the decline of the Ming dynasty in the early 1600s to the pro-democracy movement of 1989, while his book Treason by the Book (2001) documented the story of a scholar who took on the third Manchu Emperor in the 1700s.
+His book The Search for Modern China was a New York Times best seller and documented the evolution of China starting from the decline of the Ming dynasty in the early 17th century to the pro-democracy movement of 1989, while his book Treason by the Book (2001) documented the story of a scholar who took on the third Manchu Emperor in the 1700s.